Tilbury Green Power Plant Choose MOTOTRBO™ to connect widely dispersed teams

 Modern, Resilient and Adaptive Communications

-Through early contractor involvement DCRS were able to successfully carry out radio propagation tests which is must for a site of this nature that will undergo continual evolvement.
+Through early contractor involvement DCRS were able to successfully carry out radio propagation tests which are must for a site of this nature that will undergo continual evolvement.
 It was evident from the tests that they would require a boost to achieve their required coverage footprint.
 The backbone of this system, therefore, is controlled by state of the art MOTOTRBO™ Capacity Plus SLR5500 Repeater with a centralised antenna system giving them site-wide coverage.
 The client chose to store the system in a lockable rack due to the location to ensure its safety at all times.

 Based in their central control room the operators utilise a MOTOTRBO™ DM4600e fixed mobile which monitors all the radio traffic through the users’ radio ID and other functions such as; transmit interrupt, radio disables /enable and monitor are enabled to give the system controllers additional control.